robusta-dev/robusta/docs/catalog/sinks/slack.rst

 When installing Robusta, run ``robusta gen-config`` and follow the prompts.
 This will use our `official Slack app <https://slack.com/apps/A0214S5PHB4-robusta?tab=more_info>`_.

+**Robusta can only write messages.
+We don't require read permissions.**

 You can also generate a key by running ``robusta integrations slack`` and setting the following Helm values:

 .. admonition:: values.yaml